-Remove filler plug 1 from the clutch cover together with the O-ring, and fill up with engine oil.
+- Remove filler plug with the O-ring, and fill up with engine oil. - Fill engine oil to the middle of the level viewer.

-Engine oil (SAE 10W/50) (p.
+Engine oil (SAE 10W/50) (🕮 p.
 272)

-In order to achieve optimal engine performance, it is not advisable to mix different engine oils.
-We recommended changing the engine oil when necessary.
+In order to achieve optimal engine oil performance, it is not advisable to mix different engine oils.
+We recommend changing the engine oil when necessary.

-- Mount and tighten oil filler plug 1 with the O-ring.
+Mount and tighten filler plug with the O-ring.